Kilometre zero: Sri Lanka

 In Sri Lanka, all distances from its capital Colombo are measured in kilometres (formerly in miles) from the Fort Clock Tower near the President's House.
 This practice began with the construction of the Colombo-Kandy road in 1830, which was the first modern highway in the island.
 Since then, three major roads have been constructed in Colombo, i.e. A1 – Colombo-Kandy Road, A2 – Colombo-Wellawaya (CGHW) Road and A4 – Colombo-Batticaloa (CRWB) Road.

 Sweden

-In Sweden, the equestrian statue of King Gustav II Adolf in the middle of the Gustav Adolfs torg square in Stockholm is used as kilometre zero for roads.
+In Sweden, the equestrian statue of King Gustav II Adolf in the middle of the Gustav Adolfs torg square in Stockholm is used as kilometre zero for modern road signs.
 In general road distance signs are measured to city midpoints.
+Historically the milestones were measured from the Stockholm Palace gates in old Swedish miles.
+These milestones lost their legal meaning when Sweden changed to metric units in 1889.
 For most mainline railways, kilometres are measured from the entrance door from the main hall to track 10 of the Stockholm Central Station.
 There are simple painted signs on the side of the platforms.

 Switzerland

 In Switzerland, the federal railway network's Kilometre Null is in Olten.
 It was made in the 19th century to mark the point from where the Swiss railway system was measured.
 Because of the complex and dense manner in which the Swiss railway system has since grown, and continues to grow, it is no longer used.
 There is a mark at Zürich Main Station which is a little outside the present end of the tracks and used by some mainlines.